DrenSkywalker/todo-list/README.md

 ## ✏️ How does it work?

-For now, you can add, edit and delete multiple memos (altough memos are not stored anywhere and they disappear when refreshing the page).
+For now, you can add, edit and delete multiple memos.

 You can add a new memo by pressing the "+" top-right button.
 All your memos are shown inside cute, minimalist boxes.
 You can edit a memo and it will be show at the top.
 You can also delete a memo to definitely erase it from this universe. 🌌